luyadev/luya.io/docs/guide/ngrest/index.md

 ## Creating the model

 We assume you have a made a table via the migrations (in your example below we assume you make a team module with members) and execute the migrations.
 Now you can create an <class name="luya\admin\ngrest\base\NgRestModel" /> model for the provided table.
-The model represents the data source for the REST API, you can create the model with the gii module extension or you can also generate the model and the rest of the classes with the `admin/crud/create` cli command.
+The model represents the data source for the REST API, you can create the model with the Gii module extension or you can also generate the model and the rest of the classes with the `admin/crud/create` cli command.

 Lets have a closer look how your model should look like, in our member example of the team module: